Lyme Disease Cardiac Arrest in a 12-Year-Old Boy

-“The patient is a 12-year-old previously healthy boy with a recent history of participation in an outdoor camp for 2–3 weeks who began to gasp for air while riding as a passenger in a car, with subsequent cyanosis and cardiac arrest, following participation in recreational outdoor activities earlier that afternoon,” states Cunningham from the Division of Cardiology, Children’s National Health System, Washington, D.C.
+“The patient is a 12-year-old previously healthy boy with a recent history of participation in an outdoor camp for 2–3 weeks who began to gasp for air while riding as a passenger in a car, with subsequent cyanosis and cardiac arrest,” states Cunningham.

 The boy received cardiopulmonary resuscitation for pulseless arrest and ventricular fibrillation.
-Spontaneous circulation returned “after 8 minutes of cardiopulmonary resuscitation, including defibrillation, intubation, and intravenous (IV) epinephrine and lidocaine administration,” according to Cunningham and colleagues.
-[1]
+Spontaneous circulation returned after 8 minutes of resuscitation, including defibrillation, intubation, and intravenous medications.

 Related posts: